Classical constant electric fields and the Schwinger effect in de Sitter: Summary and conclusions

-With this counterterm we then recomputed the induced Schwinger current in de Sitter for both charged fermions and minimally coupled scalars finding them to be \emph{finite and positive} including in the small mass regime.~In particular, our results are free of the peculiar negative IR divergences found in previous calculations~\cite{Kobayashi:2014zza,Hayashinaka:2016dnt,Hayashinaka:2016qqn,Banyeres:2018aax}.~We have traced the origin of these negative IR divergences to renormalization conditions which are inconsistent with the existence of a constant classical electric field in de Sitter space.~We have also computed the Schwinger current in de Sitter space for a conformally coupled scalar again finding it to be positive (in contrast to~\cite{Hayashinaka:2018amz}) and finite with very similar behavior to the charged fermion current.~We then studied the behavior and various limits of the scalar and fermion Schwinger currents (see~\fref{scalarfig1} and~\fref{fermionfig1}).~We find the same IR hyper-conductivity for a light minimally coupled scalar found in previous calculations~\cite{Kobayashi:2014zza,Banyeres:2018aax} and recover the result for the current in flat space in the strong field limit.~However, in the weak field and small mass limits our results differ from previous calculations and in particular, are IR finite.~Since the current is IR safe and always positive, we can consider production of massless (conformally coupled) scalars and fermions during inflation, something which cannot occur from purely gravitational production.
+With this counterterm we then recomputed the induced Schwinger current in de Sitter for both charged fermions and minimally coupled scalars finding them to be \emph{finite and positive} including in the small mass regime.~In particular, our results are free of the peculiar negative IR divergences found in previous calculations~\cite{Kobayashi:2014zza,Hayashinaka:2016dnt,Hayashinaka:2016qqn}.~In~\cite{Banyeres:2018aax} the authors argued that the negative current is not physical and correctly connected the origin of the issue with the renormalization condition, but did not connect such a condition to the tachyonic mass of the vector, which is a crucial point of our work.~Here we have examined this issue in detail and traced the origin of these negative IR divergences to renormalization conditions which are inconsistent with the existence of a constant classical electric field in de Sitter space.~We have also computed the Schwinger current in de Sitter space for a conformally coupled scalar again finding it to be positive (in contrast to~\cite{Hayashinaka:2018amz}) and finite with very similar behavior to the charged fermion current.~We then studied the behavior and various limits of the scalar and fermion Schwinger currents (see~\fref{scalarfig1} and~\fref{fermionfig1}).~We find the same IR hyper-conductivity for a light minimally coupled scalar found in previous calculations~\cite{Kobayashi:2014zza,Banyeres:2018aax} and recover the result for the current in flat space in the strong field limit.~However, in the weak field and small mass limits our results differ from previous calculations and in particular, are IR finite.~Since the current is IR safe and always positive, we can consider production of massless (conformally coupled) scalars and fermions during inflation, something which cannot occur from purely gravitational production.

 We emphasize that previous calculations of the Schwinger current in de Sitter space~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax,Hayashinaka:2018amz}, which treated the electric field strictly as a background field, all base their renormalization procedure on making assumptions about the physical behavior of the current and lead to some combination of negative currents, IR divergences, or different behavior between the conformally coupled scalar and fermion currents.~The renormalization procedure presented here on the other hand relies on assumptions about the electric field as input and treats the photon field as dynamical.~It is thus independent of the current and applies to minimally and non-minimally coupled scalars as well as fermions.~We have shown this leads to a renormalized current which is always finite and positive with virtually identical behavior between the conformally coupled scalar and fermion currents.